83bytes/mkdocs-blog-smart-excerpts-plugin/README.md

 A MkDocs plugin that automatically creates smart excerpts for blog posts by inserting separators into the content.
 This helps in managing long blog posts by providing a "continue reading" link, enhancing the user experience.

+See the [Easier Method: Overriding the Template](#easier-method-overriding-the-template) section at the bottom of this README.

 ## Features

 - Inserts `<!-- more -->` separator in posts (markdown files) if an existing separator is not already present.